doctorksk/nanopore-pipeline/README.md

 Analysis pipeline of Nanopore pod5 files.
 Basecalling, read trimming, optional mapping, and scripts to perform indel analysis of mapped reads using CRISPResso2.

+> **IMPORTANT:** This pipeline is not compatible with dorado version 1.2.0 or later.
+The latest supported version is dorado 1.1.1.

 ## Directory structure

 ```